Blog

 If someone has been arrested in California, one of the first questions families ask is: How much is bail?

-California counties follow official bail schedules that list preset amounts for specific offenses.
-While amounts vary slightly by county, most follow similar ranges for common crimes.
+California counties follow official bail schedules that list preset bail amounts for specific criminal offenses.
+While amounts can vary slightly by county, most jurisdictions follow similar ranges for common crimes.

 How Bail Is Determined in California

-After arrest and booking, bail is typically set according to the county’s official bail schedule.
+After someone is arrested and booked into jail, bail is usually set according to the county’s official bail schedule.

-A judge may increase or decrease bail based on:
+A judge may increase or decrease bail depending on several factors:

 • Prior criminal history